Pylons/pyramid/docs/narr/project.rst

    application.

 These are purely conventions established by the ``paster`` template:
 :app:`Pyramid` doesn't insist that you name things in any particular way.
+However, it's generally a good idea to follow Pyramid standards for naming, so that other Pyramid developers can get up to speed quickly on your code when you need help.

 .. index::
    single: __init__.py